 In order to fulfil our obligations we have the National Safeguarding Steering Group which provides leadership to all staff working in the health environment so that vulnerable children and adults who are at risk of physical or emotional harm, are identified and protected by all NHS health staff.
 We ensure people are supported and have access to health care and monitor their wellbeing.

-The NHS England National Safeguarding Steering Group is made up of eight subgroups, providing specialised support for affected individuals.
+The NHS England National Safeguarding Steering Group is made up of 5 sub-groups, 2 networks and 1 task & finish groups, providing specialised support for affected individuals.
 Areas we cover include:

 - Adult safeguarding network